veronicaz41/mpcfhe-chickens/README.md

 ### Bechmark
 The circuits in `src` are 4x4.
 The 20x20 circuits are in `src/circuits`.
-Run on Apple M3 Pro.
+Run on Apple M3 Pro, 11 cores

 4x4 circuits: